DamonOehlman/talk-html5-storage/files/intro.md

 Within the HTML5 spec suite there are a number of options for working with client-side data.
 Knowing which one to use, and how to use it can be confusing.

-This presentation is an attempt to make things less confusing - for myself mainly :)
+This presentation is an attempt to make things less confusing.

 ----